kistofe/Boss-Design/README.md

 It is important to keep in mind what your game rules are when designing a Boss, and to be faithful to them.

 ## Boss Fight
+If you want to create a Boss with high durability, a good way to avoid making the player feel bored is to use a classical resource; **phases**.
+By dividing the fight in several phases, the player

 ### The "Pre-Boss" area
 In order to build up before a Boss battle, designers often create a "Pre-Boss" area where the player can basically recover and prepare for what comes next.
 The player can "feel" when they will have to face a Boss because of certain elements of level design, like save points just before entering a new area, conveniently placed Health recoveries or Weapons or suspiciously large, empty rooms.